Nicole Z. Spence, MD

 Biography

-Dr. Nicole Spence received her medical degree from Rutgers-Robert Wood Johnson Medical School and completed her residency at New York-Presbyterian Hospital-Columbia University, New York, NY and an accredited regional anesthesiology/acute pain management fellowship at Massachusetts General Hospital, Boston, MA.
+Dr. Nicole Spence received her medical degree from Rutgers Robert Wood Johnson Medical School before completing her anesthesiology residency at New York-Presbyterian Hospital/Columbia University in New York, NY.
+She went on to pursue advanced training through an accredited fellowship in Regional Anesthesiology and Acute Pain Management at Massachusetts General Hospital in Boston, MA.
 She is a board-certified anesthesiologist.

 Publications